forcedotcom/git2gus/README.md

    - To develop outside of GUS, get your Record Type IDs from the Object Manager and copy the base URL from your Agile Accelerator, it should resemble the one included in the example.

+   - When you later set up Heroku Connect, your database table and fields related to Agile Accelerator may have a prefix, which you will set as the `SALESFORCE_PREFIX`

 7. Add a link to your GitHub app (ex: the GitHub app for Salesforce's internal GUS instance is https://github.com/apps/git2gus)

     - This will show up on the app's homepage